manoa-rides/manoa-rides.github.io/index.md

 <img width="800px" src="https://i.imgur.com/0EDOxGI.png"/>

 After logging in, you will be directed to Create/Edit profile page.
-At the Profile Page you can specify things you full name, whether you are posting as a rider to a driver, a picture of yourself, the capacity of your car, a picture of your car, a short biograph, and the zip code in which you live.
+At the Profile Page you can specify things like your full name, whether you are posting as a rider to a driver, a picture of yourself, the capacity of your car, a picture of your car, a short bio, and the zip code in which you live.
 To edit this page in the future simply click on the profile tab.

+To upload the times you want to go and come from the University of Hawaii, you can access the schedule page and set your weekly schedule so other drivers/riders can connect with you.

+You can view your complete profile and schedule on the Home Page where your public profile is listed.

 To search for Drivers or Riders click on the Drivers or Riders tab.
 At the Search for Drivers or Riders page you can search for Drivers or Riders and filter based on time they commute, their zip code, and if they are a driver the number of seats they have in their car.

-On the Scheduling page,

 # Developer guide